Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 This portal is intended for engineers and researchers who:

-- Begin system design from **physical models and constraints**
+- Start system design from **physical models and explicit constraints**
-- Treat control theory as a **core structural element**
+- Treat control theory as a **core part of the system structure**
-- Use AI / LLMs as **supervisory and analytical layers**, not controllers
+- Use AI / LLMs as **supervisory or analytical layers**, not as real-time controllers
-- Require **cross-domain understanding without collapsing physical meaning**
+- Need **cross-domain understanding while preserving physical meaning**

 ---

 ## 🧭 What Is Samizo-AITL?

 The **Samizo-AITL Portal**, created by **Shinichi Samizo**,
-reorganizes semiconductor devices, MEMS, and control engineering
+is a technical archive that organizes semiconductor devices, MEMS, and control engineering
-around a **shared physical-first design framework**.
+using a **physics-based design framework**.

-Systems are presented along a single causal chain:
+Systems are described using a single structured flow:

 **Physics → Structure → Devices → Process → Models → Systems → Control → Intelligence**